ogagaoghene/bookstore-react-redux/README.md

 # Bookstore App

-> A Bookstore app that allow users to store, delete books,  and retrieve books through an external API.
+> A Bookstore app that pulls from an external books API and allow users only to add and remove books implemented with HTML5, CSS3, React and Redux

 ## Tech Stack